GoekeLab/m6anet/docs/source/index.rst

    installation
    quickstart
+   cmd

 Contacts
 --------------------------
 m6anet is developed and maintained by `Christopher Hendra <https://github.com/chrishendra93>`_ and `Jonathan Göeke <https://github.com/jonathangoeke>`_ from the Genome Institute of Singapore, A*STAR.
-If you want to contribute, please leave an issue in `our repo <https://github.com/GoekeLab/xpore>`_
+If you want to contribute, please leave an issue in `our repo <https://github.com/GoekeLab/m6anet>`_

 Thank you!